 2014: Welcome Canadateagirl to TO BX'ers, from BC.

 Sept.
 2014: Another gorgeous Sunday for the 25th annual Word on the Street Festival in Toronto.
-Bookcrossers up to their usual high jinx.
-(We had a bench for kid's books, and a separate location for "grown-up" books.)
+A bench for kid's books, and a separate location for "grown-up" books.

 Sept.
-28, 2014: A fun meetup with Xarodoc, from Germany.
+28, 2014: Meetup with Xarodoc, from Germany.
 Typical of BX'ing karma...3 out of 8 people (including our guest) brought a copy of "The Time Traveller's Wife".

 June 2015: Meetup with Azuki (visiting from Miami) and her husband.
-HoserLauren, Nelle, Miss-Efficiency, Jessibud, Bucklesbook, Bookgirrl had a great time.
+HoserLauren, Nelle, Miss-Efficiency, Jessibud, Bucklesbook, Bookgirrl in attendance.

 Sept.
-2015: Word on the Street: First time at Harbourfront.
+2015: Word on the Street: a move to Harbourfront on Lake Ontario.
 We had a good time, and enjoyed standing "aside" and watching curious attendees ogle our "FREE BOOKS" collection.
 All were taken.
 Jessibud, Leester and Bookgirrl were there.

-June 2016: Another visit from and surprise! - Ri joined us too, as she was back visiting Toronto from Cleveland.
+June 2016: Ri joined us while visiting Toronto from Cleveland.
 About 10 people came by Harbord House Pub.
 A fun, boisterous time!

 April 2017: Oslo Convention.
 So many interesting things to see and do, on top of a terrific convention.
 Sight-seeing: Oslo, Bergen, Voss, fjords, and Flam.
 (Train, bus, boat)

-May 7th, 2017: Just a few days after seeing him at the Oslo convention, we welcomed Xarodoc (in town again from Germany) to our spring meetup/book swap/brunch.
+May 7th, 2017: Shortly after seeing him in Oslo, we welcomed Xarodoc to our spring meetup/book swap/brunch.
 Some Oslo goodies will be shared.

-July 2nd, 2017: Fun meetup with 3 guests from Maryland, USA, including intrepid BX'er SqueakyChu.
+July 2nd, 2017: Meetup with 3 guests from Maryland, USA, including intrepid BX'er SqueakyChu.
 'So great to meet you!

 August 23, 2017: Meetup for sota48, her sister and friend from Norway.

 September 2017: Word on the Street.
 Harbourfront.
-A small but determined group this year did a mass book release, but for the first time, we were told we were not allowed to leave books on the WOTS site.
-So, we moved them to a bench by the TTC tracks.
+A small but determined group this year did a mass book release, but for the first time, we were told we were not allowed to leave books on the site.
+We moved them to a bench by the TTC tracks.
 Every book taken, and a good percentage were journalled.

 April 2019: Marvellous Mainz Convention.
-I was solo, Donfiction had a new course to teach).
+I was solo, Donfiction had a new course to teach.
 Educational & entertaining trip.
 It's amazing how you feel like you are among old friends - even the people you meet for the first time at a convention.
 Unfortunately, I had to miss Sunday, (flight problems).

 February 2020: Finally, someone took a book from our LFL - and they left us a nice note.
-On our country road, very few pedestrians, mostly pick-up trucks whizzing by.
+On our country road, it's mostly pick-up trucks whizzing by.
 With spring coming, we'll hopefully see more walkers.

 March 2020: Sad & scary times: COVID-19.
 No in-person meetups but there has been increased activity at our LFL, with people walking on our country road.
 And, books seem to be very popular these days overall.

-August 2020: First outdoor meetup/book swap on Sunday, Aug.
-23rd, at Queen's Park.
+August 2020: First outdoor meetup/book swap at Queen's Park.
 Six intrepid BX'ers showed up, and we enjoyed chatting and book swapping in the shade of huge trees.
 We all confessed to having felt cooped up.